The Moment You Recognise Yourself

 That shift changes everything.

 People show up differently when they feel seen.
+They speak with more ease.
+They take up space without apology.
+They stop editing themselves mid-sentence.

-Representation isn’t about ego.
-It’s about permission — permission to exist without constantly adjusting to someone else’s expectations.
+Representation is not about ego.
+It is about permission — permission to exist without constantly adjusting to someone else’s expectations.
+And that confidence carries into conversations, work, relationships, and everyday life.

 Culture Isn’t an Accessory